 Current and Ongoing Initiatives

-Climate Equity Walk
+Climate Equity Forum Series

 As climate change increases, and environmental hazards become more prevalent, the imbalance in climate equity becomes more and more apparent.
 Climate Equity means ensuring that all communities have the opportunity to benefit from resources that promote sustainable living, such as renewable energy, employment and adaptation solutions.
 Typically, minority, low-income and otherwise marginalized populations have little to no access to these options.
-At each Climate Equity event, a selected pair of speakers will present relevant topics and then the speakers and participants will hike at various trails in LA.
+At each Climate Equity Forum Series event, a selected pair of speakers will present relevant topics and then the speakers and participants will hike at various trails in LA.
 In the event of bad weather, we will host indoor panel discussions and encourage participants to discuss and ask questions about climate equity.

 The Annual Climate Innovation and Climate Resiliency Scholastic Contest